ymcui/MacBERT/README.md

 TBA

 ## Citation
-If you find our resource or paper is useful, please consider include the following citation in your paper.
+If you find our resource or paper is useful, please consider including the following citation in your paper.
 - https://arxiv.org/abs/2004.13922
 ```
 @inproceedings{cui-etal-2020-revisiting,